YakiniA/11-Express-NoteTaker/README.md

 ## Description

-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+The purpose of this application is to develop a note taker that can be used to write, save, and delete notes.
+This application uses node with express backend to save and retrieve note data from the JSON file.
+This application frontend has been created using bootstrap and css.

-* The application frontend has already been created, it's your job to build the backend and connect the two.

-* The following HTML routes should be created:

-  * GET `/notes` - Should return the `notes.html` file.

-  * GET `*` - Should return the `index.html` file

-* The application should have a `db.json` file on the backend that will be used to store and retrieve notes using the `fs` module.

-* The following API routes should be created:

-  * GET `/api/notes` - Should read the `db.json` file and return all saved notes as JSON.

-  * POST `/api/notes` - Should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.

-  * DELETE `/api/notes/:id` - Should receive a query parameter containing the id of a note to delete.
-This means you'll need to find a way to give each note a unique `id` when it's saved.
-In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.

 ## User Story